Elementary school (grades K-5) · Oklahoma City, OK

 What is the racial and ethnic makeup of Capitol Hill Ms?

-The largest demographic group at Capitol Hill Ms is Hispanic or Latino at 85.6%.
-The school serves a diverse student body in Oklahoma City, OK.
+The largest demographic group at Capitol Hill Ms is Hispanic or Latino at 85.6% of enrollment, in Oklahoma City, OK.

 What is the Resource Investment Index for Capitol Hill Ms?

-Capitol Hill Ms has a Resource Investment Index of 37/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Capitol Hill Ms has a Resource Investment Index of 37/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page